Iranian Film Festival Australia

 Iranian Film Festival Australia (IFFA) is a film festival held in Australia with a focus on Iranian films.

-IFFA was founded in 2011 and is now in its tenth year.
-It is considered to be a key Iranian cultural event in Australia by many iranians.

-IFFA is the only nation-wide festival in Australia dedicated to Iranian films.
+IFFA was founded in 2011, and is the only nationwide festival in Australia dedicated to Iranian films.

-The festival has been hosted by Mercury CX.
+The 9th festival was also hosted by Mercury CX in Adelaide in 2019.

 In IFFA 2016, the film Life and a Day by Saeed Roostaee won the Network for the Promotion of Asian Cinema Award.